-Tristan Gooley is a writer, navigator and explorer.
+Tristan Gooley is an author and natural navigator.

-Tristan set up his natural navigation school in 2008 and is the author of The Natural Navigator, one of the world’s only books on natural navigation.
+Tristan set up his natural navigation school in 2008 and is the author of award-winning and internationally bestselling books, including The Natural Navigator (2010) The Lost Art of Reading Nature’s Signs (2014), How to Read Water (2016) and The Secret World of Weather (2021), some of the world’s only books covering natural navigation.

-He has written for the Sunday Times, the New York Times, the BBC, Geographical Magazine, Yachting Monthly, The Financial Times and many other periodicals.
+He has written for the Sunday Times, the New York Times, the Wall Street Journal, the BBC and many magazines.

 Tristan has led expeditions in five continents, climbed mountains in Europe, Africa and Asia, sailed small boats across oceans and piloted small aircraft to Africa and the Arctic.
 He has walked with and studied the methods of the Tuareg, Bedouin and Dayak in some of the remotest regions on Earth.

 He is the only living person to have both flown solo and sailed singlehanded across the Atlantic and is a Fellow of the Royal Institute of Navigation and the Royal Geographical Society.